PatReis/fav_reps/README.md

 # Favourite Recipes

 This is a toy web applications for me to learn some HTML, CSS and Django.

+Version [1.x.x](https://github.com/PatReis/fav_reps/releases/tag/v1.2.1) only features the basic recipe forms.
 It is intended to be hosted in a private network to store and manage your personal cooking recipes.
-The website is in German and designed very minimalistic, i.e. no theme etc.

-Additional features that could/should be added are proper security and deployment (if publicly hosted), user authentication, comments to and rating of recipes.

 ## Features